GeekyChirag-030/Botanix-Brain-Hardware-and-AI-ML-Software-/README.md

 The project focuses on promoting environmental sustainability by suggesting plant varieties best suited to the local environment.
 This approach reduces the need for fertilizers and pesticides, contributing to waste reduction.

+## Running with Sensors

+### Prerequisites
+1. Arduino board
+2. Soil and climate sensors (Sunlight, Moisture, Temperature, Humidity, Air Quality)

+### Steps
+1. Connect the sensors to the Arduino board.
+2. Upload the provided Arduino code to the board.
+3. Run the Botanix Brain software.
+4. The system will automatically fetch data from the connected sensors for analysis.

+## Manual Input

+### Steps
+1. Launch the Botanix Brain software.
+2. Manually input environmental data, including soil pH, temperature, humidity, sunlight exposure, and moisture levels.
+3. The software will analyze the provided data and generate plant recommendations.

 ## User Interface Screenshots

 ### 1. Welcome Interface